 Learn the average cost of living in Washington State.
 From property taxes to the cost of utilities, you’ll learn how living in Washington compares with the rest of the country.
-Find out how to save money on your real estate purchase by receiving a buyer rebate through Clever Real Estate.
+Find out how to save money on your real estate purchase by receiving Clever Cash Back.

 It’s no wonder you are ready to move to the picturesque state of Washington.
 Washington has everything — beautiful coasts, dense forests, snow-capped mountains, moderate temperatures, and lots of outdoor recreation opportunities.